tkortekaas/rrule_generator/README.md

 );
 ```

-The current version of the widget has 15 text delegates that you can already use.
-One in English, one in Dutch, one in
+The current version of the widget has 16 text delegates that you can already use:
-Turkish, French, Danish, Chinese, Finnish, Estonian, Bulgarian, German, Hungarian, Spanish, Slovenian, Italian, and one
-in Indonesian.
+- English (default)
+- Dutch
+- Turkish
+- French
+- Danish
+- Chinese
+- Finnish
+- Estonian
+- Bulgarian
+- German
+- Hungarian
+- Spanish
+- Slovenian
+- Italian
+- Indonesian
+- Czech
 You can easily create your own ones as well!